QwenLM/qwenlm.github.io/content/blog/qwen2-audio/index.md

 <br>

-We open-weight Qwen2-Audio-7B in Hugging Face and ModelScope, and we have built a demo for users to interact with.
+We open-weight Qwen2-Audio-7B and Qwen2-Audio-7B-Instruct in Hugging Face and ModelScope, and we have built a demo for users to interact with.
 Below are some examples to show the model performance:

 <style>
   .example-content .grid-layout {